alhajee/ckan/doc/user-guide.rst

 Exploring datasets
 ------------------

-When you have found a dataset you are interested and selected it, CKAN will display the dataset page.
+When you have found a dataset you are interested and selected it, FMLD will display the dataset page.
 This includes

 * The name, description, and other information about the dataset